211 Would You Rather Questions [Funny, Hard & Weird]

 100. Would you rather get proof you were right or peace about being wrong?

 101. Would you rather have no fear of failure or no fear of judgment?
-LearnClash split: 48/52 judgment.
-The room usually changes after one person says judgment is what makes failure hurt.
+A tight split, tilting toward no fear of judgment.
+Watch what happens after one person points out that judgment is what makes failure hurt at all.
+The room shifts.

 102. Would you rather rebuild trust slowly or never lose it once?